Copyright (C) 2019, Pixar Animation Studios Revision 1.1

 Ambient sounds may be associated with sub-sections (levels, areas, etc) of a scene.
 A common way to represent such location-based effects is with a parameterized spatial attenuation curve.
 We may consider adding such controls in the future, but leave them out for simplicity, currently.

 In general, the formats allowed for audio files is no more constrained by USD than is image-type.
 As with images, however, Usdz has stricter requirements based on DMA and format support in browsers and consumer devices.
-We propose the allowed audio filetypes for usdz be M4A, MP3, WAV (in order of preference).
-Upon acceptance of this proposal, we will update the usdz specification.
+We propose the allowed audio filetypes for usdz be M4A, MP3, WAV (in order of preference); the usdz specification has been accordingly updated.